Scotty McCreery Is Married: Former American Idol Winner Weds Gabi Dugal

 Scotty McCreery is officially off the market!

-The 24-year-old American Idol season 10 winner and country crooner married his high school sweetheart and girlfriend of six years, Gabi Dugal, on Saturday.
+Today, the 24-year-old American Idol season 10 winner and country crooner married Gabi Dugal, his high school sweetheart and girlfriend of six years, his rep confirmed to E!
+News.

 "This is it," McCreery tweeted that morning.